levanquoc/nd0191-c1-myreads/README.md

 ## Contributing

 Contributions are welcome!
-Here's how you can contribute to [Project Name]:
+Here's how you can contribute to [MyReads Project]:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/new-feature`)